 Federalism regards the separation between a central government and independent governmental sub-units.
 In the US system, federalism is the separation between the federal and state governments.
+Article IV allows for the existence of states as self-governed units.
 The Constitution, under the 10th Amendment, specifically reserves power of self-governance to the states.
 This includes the authority to pass laws.
 For the Federal Government to pass a law, it must be based on a specific power or authority granted under the Constitution.
 States pass laws pursuant to their state constitutions and the “police power” inferred from the 10th Amendment.
 Police power is a state’s authority to legislate for the public safety, health, general welfare, and morals of its citizens.

 Discussion: Can you identify any conduct that is almost entirely regulated under State law?
 Federal law?

 Law affecting land or real property is almost entirely state law.
 Conduct regulated under federal law includes coining money, regulating the mail, immigration, and conducting foreign affairs.
 States law is mandated by the Constitution to conduct all the election including the presidential elections.
 States law must also ratify constitutional amendments.
 The law regulated by both States and Federal law includes the power to tax, making and enforcing laws, charter banks and borrow money.Federalism in the United States, also referred to as doctrine or shared sovereignty, is the constitutional division of power between the US government and the Federal government of the US.
 Federal law is considered to be supreme over state law.